3D-BioInfo-PT/3d-bioinfo-pt.github.io/annual_meeting/annual_meeting_12_2025.md

 ## Registration

 The meeting is free but requires registration.
-Please fill [this form](https://forms.gle/M2vYfPZdJfBR3ydv8){:target="_blank"} by Friday, December 12th.
+Please fill [this form](https://forms.gle/M2vYfPZdJfBR3ydv8){:target="_blank"} by Saturday, December 6th.

 ## Topics and Program